leklund/leklund.github.io/source/resume/index.markdown

 * * *

 ## summary
-I am a Senior Software Developer with 9 years of solid experience with Ruby, PostgreSQL, Javascript, Perl and a host of other technologies.
+I am a Senior Software Developer with 10 years of solid experience with Ruby, PostgreSQL, MySQL, Javascript, Perl and a host of other technologies.
 My experience covers the full stack of software development from the server layer, data model, application layer, to the user interface.
 I'm passionate about building well-tested, quality software.